nikolads/fmi-raytracer/README.md

     make run PROFILE=release
     ```

-I may fix it someday when I find an adequate build system for C++
+I may fix it someday if I find an adequate build system for C++.